Portuguese Communist Party: Carnation Revolution

+In the spring of 1975, as rumors of a communist takeover spread, relations between the communists and the moderate socialists deteriorated.
+Non-communist parties and the military attempted to exclude the PCP from government.
+The United States, several West European governments and political parties supported the Portuguese socialists against the PCP, which was supported by the Soviet Union although its focus shifted to Angola and other Portuguese colonies in Africa.

 One year after the revolution, the first democratic elections took place to elect the parliament that would write a new constitution to replace the constitution of 1933.
 The party achieved 12.52% of the vote and elected 30 members of parliament.
 In the end, as the party wanted, the constitution included several references to "socialism" and a "classless society" and was approved with the opposition of only one party, the right-wing Democratic and Social Centre (Portuguese: Centro Democrático Social or CDS).

 In 1976, after the approval of the constitution, the second democratic election was carried out and the PCP raised its share of the vote to 14.56% and 40 seats.
 In the same year, the first Avante!
 Festival took place, and the eighth congress was held in Lisbon from 11–14 November.
 The congress mainly stated the need to continue the quest for socialism in Portugal and the need to defend the achievements of the revolution against what the party considered to be a political step backward, led by a coalition of the Socialist Party and the right-wing Centro Democrático Social, who opposed the agrarian reform process.